 Landscape contractors are licensed or registered in your state.
-They typically have extensive experience installing new landscapes, modifying existing landscapes and maintaining landscapes.
-They may or may not have a college degree in a landscaping.
+They typically have extensive experience installing new landscapes, modifying existing landscapes, and maintaining landscapes.
+They may or may not have a college degree in landscaping.

 In California, landscape designers are not licensed or registered by the state.
 You hire them to create design drawings for your home garden.
 Landscape designers may have a landscape or horticultural college degree or certificate or they may not.
 They often have the reputation of being creative and knowing a lot about plants.

 In many states, they are limited by state law in the detail that they can display on a landscape drawing.
 They don’t typically handle the installation.
 In some states, they are not allowed to perform the installation.

 The difference between a landscape architect and a landscape designer varies from state to state.
 In California, landscape architects must have a college education and meet the licensing requirements of the state.
 Landscape designers are not required to have landscape design training or even horticultural experience, although they typically do.

 Also, in California, landscape designers are not allowed to create the construction drawings that a landscape architect can produce.
 California landscape designers are limited to residential conceptual drawings.
 They are not allowed to handle the landscape installation, although they may consult with their clients about the design focus during installation.
 Landscape architects can work for both commercial and residential clients.